tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 of the OpenStax text.

-You can attend the class synchronously (in real time) or asynchronously (watching the screen recordings), but in either case you need to answer questions posed in class using the Mastery Learning App:
+You can attend the class synchronously (in real time) or asynchronously (watching the screen recordings), but in either case you need to answer questions posed in class using the Mastery Learning App as these count toward your final grade.

 **Zybook Homework due Tomorrow: PA1/ZP1 **
 Read __Zybook Chapter 1:Introduction to Python__ of the Zybook and complete all of the exercises and labs.